oliverwilms/ollama-ai-iris/README.md

 ![screenshot](https://github.com/oliverwilms/bilder/blob/main/visitSummary.JPG)

-I created an Interoperability Production.
-First I created a generic REST service so that I could trace requests and responses going to ollama.

-Later I added a File Service to pick up PDF files.
-I created a BPL to extract text from the PDF files.
+I already mentioned that I created an Interoperability [Production](https://github.com/oliverwilms/ollama-ai-iris/blob/main/src/Oliver/NewProduction.cls).
+First I created a generic REST interface so that I could trace requests and responses going to ollama.
+Later I added a File Service to pick up PDF files, and created a BPL to extract text from the PDF files.
 I sent the text as a StreamContainer to a File Passthrough operation.

-Then I created another File Service to pick up the text files.
-I created another BPL to call a classmethod to invoke SendChat() to ollama.
+Then I created another File Service to pick up the text files, and I created another BPL where I call an IRIS ObjectScript classmethod to invoke SendChat() to ollama.
+Here I employ a persistent class to measure response times and keep track of the responses coming back from ollama.

-This example also shows how to separate the data loading from the query, which is a more real-world scenario.

 ## Requirements